Quasi-Experimental Shift-Share Research Designs: A Quasi-Experimental SSIV Framework

-By a simple extension of the proof to Proposition 3, the orthogonality condition (\ref{eq:orthogonality}) is satisfied when these conditions replace Assumptions 1 and 2 and the residual shift-share instrument $z_{\ell}^{*}=\sum_{n=1}^{N}s_{\ell n}g_{n}^{*}$ replaces $z_{\ell}$.
-While this instrument is infeasible, the following result shows it implicitly drives variation in SSIV regressions that control for the exposure-weighted vector of shock-level controls, $w_{\ell}^{*}=\sum_{n=1}^{N}s_{\ell n}q_{n}$: \begin{lyxlist}{00.00.0000} \item [{\textbf{Prop.~4}}] Suppose Assumptions 3 and 4 hold, $\var{g_{n}^{*}\mid\bar{\varepsilon}_{n},q_{n},s_{n}}$ and $\expec{\bar{\varepsilon}_{n}^{2}\mid q_{n},s_{n}}$ are uniformly bounded, and the regularity conditions in Proposition 2 hold.
-Then shock orthogonality (\ref{eq:orthogonality}) is satisfied provided $w_{\ell}^{*}$ is included in $w_{\ell}$. \item [{\textbf{\emph{Proof}}:}] See Appendix \ref{sec:industrycontrols}. \end{lyxlist} In particular, Proposition 4 shows that controlling for each observation's individual exposure to each cluster, $\sum_{n=1}^{N}s_{\ell n}\one\left[c\left(n\right)=c\right]$, isolates the within-cluster variation in shocks.
+By a simple extension of the proof to Proposition 3, the SSIV estimator is consistent when these conditions replace Assumptions 1 and 2 and the residual shift-share instrument $\tilde{z}_{\ell}=\sum_{n}s_{\ell n}\tilde{g}_{n}$ replaces $z_{\ell}$.
+While this instrument is infeasible, since $\mu$ is unknown, the following result shows that SSIV regressions that control for the exposure-weighted vector of shock-level controls, $\tilde{w}_{\ell}=\sum_{n}s_{\ell n}q_{n}$, provide a feasible implementation: \begin{lyxlist}{00.00.0000} \item [{\textbf{Proposition}}] \textbf{4 }Suppose Assumptions 3 and 4 hold, $\sum_{\ell}e_{\ell}z_{\ell}x_{\ell}^{\perp}\xrightarrow{p}\pi$ with $\pi\neq0$, and Assumptions B1-B2 hold.
+Then $\hat{\beta}\xrightarrow{p}\beta$ provided $\tilde{w}_{\ell}$ is included in $w_{\ell}$. \end{lyxlist} \begin{proof} See Appendix \ref{sec:consistency}. \end{proof} This result highlights a special role of controls with a shift-share structure (i.e. $\sum_{n}s_{\ell n}q_{n}$): besides removing confounding variation from the residual (as any $w_{\ell}$ would do), they can also be viewed as removing such variation directly from the shocks (i.e. implicitly using $\tilde{g}_{n}$ in place of $g_{n}$).
+In particular, Proposition 4 shows that controlling for each observation's individual exposure to each cluster $\sum_{n}s_{\ell n}\one\left[c\left(n\right)=c\right]$ isolates the within-cluster variation in shocks.
+This allows for a thought experiment in which shocks are drawn quasi-randomly only within observed clusters, but not across clusters with potentially different shock means.
+Note that Proposition 3 is obtained as a special case of Proposition 4, which sets $q_{n}=1$.